ZhenyingZhu/StudyNotes/AIAndData.md

 - Has 2 modes: autopilot vs. planning
 - `C:\Users\<username>\.copilot\mcp-config.json` defines the MCP servers

 Plugin is a set of skills as a package, can be un-official.
 What if there are conflicts in the skills?
+Can be manually overload.

 ## Agent